Bin-Huang/chatbox/README.md

 ## Alternative to ChatGPT Plus?

-Feasible.
-Compared to ChatGPT Plus, the OpenAI Developer API can achieve exactly the same results, and has the following advantages:
+The idea is feasible.
+OpenAI also provides a developer API service, which offers the same functionality as ChatGPT Plus and some additional benefits as follows:

-- Unlike ChatGPT Plus's fixed monthly charge of $20, OpenAI Developer API is pay-as-you-go, and hence has lower overall usage cost.
+1. Unlike ChatGPT Plus, which charges a fixed monthly fee of $20, the developer API service charges based on usage, resulting in lower overall costs.
-- The OpenAI Developer API can more directly use the GPT model behind ChatGPT, such as flexible prompt role debugging and parameter debugging.
+2. The developer API service enables more direct use of the model behind ChatGPT, such as using more flexible prompt role debugging and parameter debugging.
-- ChatBox is a cross-platform desktop client, which is more convenient to use than the web interface.

 ## Download